python-adaptive/paper/paper.md

 Bayesian optimization works well for high-cost simulations where one needs to find a minimum (or maximum) [@Takhtaganov2018].
 However, if the goal of the simulation is to approximate a continuous function using the fewest points, the continuity of the approximation is achieved by a greedy algorithm that samples mid-points of intervals with the largest distance or curvature [@Wolfram2011].
 Such a sampling strategy (i.e., in Fig. @fig:algo) would trivially speedup many simulations.
-Here, the complexity arises when parallelizing this algorithm, because this requires a lot of bookkeeping and planning.
+Here, the complexity arises when parallelizing this algorithm because this requires a lot of bookkeeping and planning.

-![Visualization of a 1-D point choosing algorithm for a black box function (grey).
+![Visualization of a 1-D point choosing algorithm for a black-box function (grey).
 We start by calculating the two boundary points.
 Two consecutive existing data points (black) $\{x_i, y_i\}$ define an interval.
 Each interval has a loss $L_{i,i+1}$ associated with it that can be calculated from the points inside the interval $L_{i,i+1}(x_i, x_{i+1}, y_i, y_{i+1})$ and optionally of $N$ next nearest neighbouring intervals.